 All 50 states, the District of Columbia, and several U.S. territories require students to graduate from a program accredited by the Council on Social Work Education (CSWE) to be eligible to pursue clinical social work licensure.

-At this time, Saint Mary's is pursuing CSWE accreditation but has not yet formally entered the candidacy phase required to obtain accreditation.
+At this time, Saint Mary's is pursuing CSWE accreditation and has formally entered the candidacy phase required to obtain accreditation.
 While Saint Mary's developed its program to fully align with all national standards and requirements in order to ensure a successful accreditation outcome, it cannot guarantee its accreditation status until the CSWE process is complete.

 CSWE itself states that accreditation applies retroactively to graduates of a program, even if the program is in candidacy status at the time.
 However, some states do not recognize candidacy status and may only grant a social work license once the program is fully accredited.
 Students should check with their state social work board to verify their eligibility for licensure if they graduate from a program before it has been fully accredited.